MicrosoftDocs/microsoft-365-community/docs/basics/information-architecture-managed-metadata-vs-lookup-column.md

 ![mmd](../../images/information-architecture-managed-metadata-vs-lookup-column/mmd04.png)

-## Pros of Managed Metadata columns:
+## Pros of Managed Metadata columns

-* Managed Metadata is globally available
+* Managed Metadata is globally available - across all sites in the farm or tenant
-* Managed Metadata support language translations
+* Managed Metadata supports language translations
-* Changes to the termset will be updated across all sites
+* Changes to the term set values will be updated across all sites
-* Admins can control who can contribute to the termset
+* Administrators can control who can contribute to each term set
-* Combined with search you can achieve a global search center with results refinement from all sites using the termset
+* Combined with search, you can create a global search center with refiners across all sites using the term set

-## Cons of Managed Metadata columns:
+## Cons of Managed Metadata columns

 * Cannot be managed freely by site owners, changes have to be added to a change policy to avoid failures
-* Managed metadata is "singular" meaning you cannot connect other metadata to it, like we can with lookup columns
+* Managed metadata is "singular" meaning you cannot connect other metadata to it, like we can with lookup columns.
+For example, the **Active from Date** and **Active to Date** in the first example above.

-## My experience:
+## My experience

-* There is no single way of doing things in "SharePoint", it all depends on the use case
+* There is no single way of doing things in SharePoint.
+It all depends on the use cases.
-* I normally use Managed Metadata when dealing with cross site publishing or global search related metadata.
-Because these metadata are normally managed by a few rolles and used widely across all sites in SharePoint.
-Especially when building Document Management solutions or Intranet News publishing.
+* I normally use Managed Metadata when dealing with cross site publishing or global search-related metadata.
+Because the metadata values are normally managed by a few people and used widely across all sites in SharePoint, we get more consistency and converge on a common understanding.
+This is especially true when building Document Management solutions or Intranet News publishing.
-* I use Lookup columns, when I'm building solutions that is locally related to a site, and the lookup data is from multiple list already in the site.
-Example building custom apps with PowerApps and I'm using SharePoint list as data sources.
+* I use Lookup columns, when I'm building solutions that are locally related to a site, and the lookup data is from multiple lists already in the site.
+For example, when building custom apps with PowerApps and I'm using SharePoint lists as data sources.

 ---

 **Principal author**: Jimmy Hang, MCT, MCSE: Productivity

 **LinkedIn**: https://www.linkedin.com/in/jimmyhang/

 **Blog**: https://hangconsult.com